 Knowing Into the Wild As We Do

 Into the Wild would then be a book sharing a combination of John Krakauer’s experiences and the true story of Christopher McCandless.
 He had lived in the wild for a short period of time surviving off berries and different plants.
-He was also said to have found a game from time to time which would include Moose.
 He had survived just over 100 days before he was found dead due to starvation.
 John Krakauer’s Into the Wild sheds light on some of the similarities they have encountered, and also aims to understand the motivation behind McCandless’s desire for such an expedition.